 Merrell Women’s Siren Strap Sandals – Most Comfortable Walking Sandals

 Comfort is one of the main reasons to wear walking sandals rather than boots.
 It was a tough call choosing the most comfortable women’s walking sandals, but the Merrell Women’s Siren Strap Sandals pipped the others to the post.

 Why?
-The waterproof nubuck uppers provide just the right balance between support and flexibility, while the dual-density midsole is exactly the kindness your feet need to get them through a long day on the road or on the trail.
+The waterproof nubuck uppers provide just the right balance between support and flexibility, while the dual-density midsole is exactly the kind your feet need to get them through a long day on the road or on the trail.

-The arch support on the Siren Straps is good enough for most feet, but not to the point that it feels uncomfortable.
-That said, you might want to look elsewhere if you’re flat footed and need a lot of arch support.
+The arch support on the Siren Straps is good enough for most feet but not to the point that it feels uncomfortable.
+That said, you might want to look elsewhere if you’re flat-footed and need a lot of arch support.

 - Fully adjustable – good for narrow feet.

 - Toe gripper ridges are slightly too prominent